-Note A serial tally interface that communicates with third party devices over a Video Processor Frame RS422 connector is also available.
+Note A tally interface that communicates with third party devices over Ethernet is also available.
 Refer to the separate Switcher Products Protocols Manual for specific information.

 GPI and Tally Connections

 Each K-Frame Video Input module has a 50 pin female subminiature D connectors on the rear of the chassis, available for GPI and tally.
 Each connector has 8 GPI Inputs, 24 Tally Outputs, and 8 GPI Outputs.
 These connectors do not share any signals in common, other than ground reference and chassis ground.
 Because of this, some GPI/Tally interconnects may require external common connections between connectors, as explained below.